strohmsn/auralify/README.md

-# midi-scales-player
+# Auralify
-A website for playing scales using the Web MIDI API.
-Try it [here](https://strohmsn.github.io/midi-scales-player)!
+A website for ear training using randomly played scales and pitch visualization.
+Try it [here](https://strohmsn.github.io/auralify)!